hwangy/DistributedWireProtocols/design_notebook.md

 > user has logged in, will launch a MessageReceiver thread, listening for incoming messages.
 The
 > server, also when a user has logged in, will launch a MessageDispatcher thread, which checks
 > queued messages for those addressed to that specific user, then sends it.

+## February 15th
+We've begun the conversion into GRPC.
+We've created a separate branch in our git repo and are building a separate `ServerGRPC` and `ClientGRPC` class to try to keep things distinct.
+One immediate change we're making is using a single StatusReply object for each of the API calls which only return a simple response.

+Additionally, we've made a tentative decision to have a separate service in which the client acts as a server so that it can receive messages sent from the client.
+> **Decision** Implement a new `MessageReceiver` service through which the server can call
+> `SendMessage` to send a message to a client.

+### Unique Identifiers
+In order to keep track of sessions, we're adding identifiers to each of the requests made by the client.
+Currently, the plan is for the server to issue an identifier to each client, then the client should present this identifier at each API call.

+These identifiers will be issued on `CreateAccount` and `Login`.